Bari, Somalia: Demographics

-Most of the inhabitants of the Bari region belong to the Somali ethnic group including Majeerteen, Madhibaan, Deshiishe, Kaskiqabe, Warsangeli, Leelkase Darood clans and other clans According to the 2015 Population Estimation Survey, the population was 1,887,568 inhabitants.
+Most of the inhabitants of the Bari region belong to the Somali ethnic group including Majeerteen, Leelkase, Deshiishe, Warsangeli, Kaskiqabe Darood clans, Mehri, Madhibaan and other clans According to the 2015 Population Estimation Survey, the population was 1,887,568 inhabitants.
 This figure combines both the rural and urban populations of Bari as well all IDPs (internally displaced persons).

 Administrative divisions

 In the official administrative divisions of Somalia, the Bari region consists of seven districts.

 The Bari region is the largest region of the 18 administrative regions of Somalia and it contains following districts.